christc4/web/sites/avsbq.org/blog/backwards_bike_dvorak.md

 From [u/saltywhenwet](https://www.reddit.com/r/Physics/comments/49335e/comment/d0pb45x/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) his experience building and learning to ride a backwards-bike,

 The next day was very weird.
 While i was driving to work, I saw a bicycleist aside the road.
 Almost immediately, I could not drive my vehicle.
 Looking at the bike made the connection to the previous day relearning how to steer and I literally could not control my car.
 I stopped in the middle of the road, terrified and pulled to the side to regroup my thoughts.
 It took me about 5 minuets to start driving again.
 That was the only time I forgot how to drive a car while I was driving.

+ortholinear qwerty is like fumbling around in the dark for a light swiitch banging your head on shelvees